dutchLuck/bfbs/README.md

 <a href="https://ruby-doc.org/stdlib-3.1.0/libdoc/bigdecimal/rdoc/BigDecimal.html">bigdecimal</a>
 module, which does decimal arbitrary-precision calculations and runs on Linux, MacOS and Windows.
 It outputs the minimal set of sum, mean, variance and standard deviation.
-The version 0v2 ruby code appears to wrongly round the output of the standard deviation of the test/data.csv to 0.1e51 even though it is meant to be providing calculations to 80 digits of precision.
-The variance number appears ok, so some investigation is required on what happens when the square root is taken.
 Even though ruby uses an interpreter there is only a slight delay before results appear.
 However, like python, this maybe due to what is not calculated and output by the ruby code which is median for each column of numbers.
 ## bfbs.rs
 The
 <a href="https://rust-lang.org">Rust</a>